Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 NRIs are subject to the same basic capital gains tax structure as residents, but with some differences:

-• The grandfathering provision for long-term capital gains tax calculation is only available to resident individuals and HUFs
+- The grandfathering provision is not available to NRIs — it applies only to resident individuals and HUFs

 How does the ₹10 crore cap on Section 54 exemption work?